hamzehmehyar/My-Tasks/README.md

-there is a read me file inside the file and all the work
+there is a read me file inside the task-manager file and all the work included as the assignment requirments